webpipes/spec/SPEC.markdown

-# WebPipes
+# WebPipes Spec
+Version: 0.1 draft

+## Overview
+WebPipes is an open framework for turning the web into an end-user programming environment.
+It provides set of standards letting the developer ecosystem create primitives called blocks that can be wired together to create executable pipelines.
+Pipelines can be as simple IFTTT recipes, or as complex as Yahoo Pipes, but they can also be blocks themselves.

+> I'm not presumptuous enough to say this is finally "pipes for the web", but I certainly think "web pipes" is the most appropriate name for what this is. *--Jeff Lindsay*

 ## Terms

-* _block_: a web service endpoint that implements the block API
+* __block__: a web service endpoint that implements the block API
-* _block definition_: machine readable description of a block and its inputs and outputs
+* __block definition__: machine readable description of a block and its inputs and outputs
-* _inputs_: named values for requests to a block
+* __inputs__: named values used in requests to a block
-* _outputs_: named values for a block response
+* __outputs__: named values used in a block response
-* _trigger_: a type of block with no inputs and implements the trigger registration API as well as the block API
+* __trigger__: a type of block with no inputs and implements the trigger registration API as well as the block API
-* _action_: a type of block with no outputs that performs some "action"
+* __action__: a type of block with no outputs that performs some "action"
-* _pipeline_: an executable pipeline made from a pipeline definition and a pipeline executor
+* __pipeline__: an executable series of blocks made from a pipeline definition and a pipeline executor
-* _pipeline executor_: a web service that exposes a block API endpoint that executes a pipeline definition
+* __pipeline executor__: a web service that exposes a block API endpoint that executes a pipeline definition
-* _pipeline definition_: a block definition that also describes what blocks make it up and the pipes between them
+* __pipeline definition__: a block definition that also describes what blocks make it up and the pipes between them
-* _pipe_: the connection of a block output to a block input
+* __pipe__: the connection of a block output to a block input
-* _pipeline editor_: UI for composing a pipeline definition, e.x.
+* __pipeline editor__: UI for composing a pipeline definition, e.x.
 Yahoo Pipes, IFTTT, etc
-* _composite block_: a pipeline that is also a block
+* __composite block__: a pipeline that is also a block
-* _composite trigger_: a pipeline that is also a trigger
+* __composite trigger__: a pipeline that is also a trigger
-* _composite action_: a pipeline that is also an action
+* __composite action__: a pipeline that is also an action

 ## Block Definition Format